-Culture Change Roadmap for Racial Equity
+Culture Change Roadmap: A Racial Equity Journey Guide

 We are creating antiracist culture and equitable business development in Portland, Oregon!
 The Culture Change Roadmap is a free resource co-created through collaborative research with local businesses and a team of equity practitioners including Michelle Helman Consulting, Inner Work, OuterPlay, Lara Media and Empress Rules in partnership with Prosper Portland and the Portland Means Progress initiative.
 You can click on the image to access the Roadmap.

 - Amplify RJ's Restorative Justice reading list on abolition, anti-racism, and decolonization

 - BlackFeminisms Reading Resources by and about Black women - by Dr. Melissa C. Brown

 - BlackPast - References on African American history and the history of more than one billion people of African ancestry around the world.